 An Alpha release Extension (MultiPlug.Ext.CFX) for the MultiPlug Fog Computing Platform is under active development.
 This allows MultiPlug Events to be pushed onto a CFX connection and CFX Messages to cause internal MultiPlug Events which can be subscribed to by any other MultiPlug Extension.

 4IR.UK is a Industry 4.0 solutions provider for the smart industrial manufacturing sector.
-It develops bespoke Extensions for the MultiPlug Fog Computing Platform that allows for realtime configuration of production line equipment.
+It develops bespoke Extensions for the MultiPlug Edge Computing Platform that allows for real time configuration of production line equipment.
 The flexibility of off-the-shelf software combined with inside industrial experience means that 4IR.UK is ideally placed to anticipate and respond to a factory's changing needs.